Joliet Medical Malpractice Lawyer

-This facility's primary area of concern for this facility is its statistics regarding the treatment of strokes and ways blood clots are prevented and managed.
-The stroke mortality rate for this facility is 85.04 out of 1,000 compared to the state average of 70.96.
+This facility's primary area of concern is its statistics regarding the treatment of strokes and ways blood clots are prevented and managed.
+For example, the stroke mortality rate for this facility is 85.04 out of 1,000 compared to the state average of 70.96.

 Additionally, only 81.96% of patients who suffered an ischemic stroke were provided with medications to treat and prevent the formation of additional clots within 48 hours.
 Other concerns included the failure of doctors to prescribe medicines such as blood thinners and cholesterol medications when appropriate to reduce the risk of future strokes.

 500 Remington Boulevard